hirunijay/hirunijay/README.md

 🎯 **Current Focus:**
 - Learning new tools and practices to contribute to open-source and innovative projects.
+- Writing technical blogs on [Medium](https://medium.com/@hirunijay45) to share knowledge and insights about web development and best practices.

 💼 **Let's Collaborate!**